chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

     - `for (i = a; i < b; i++)` is equivalent to `for(i = a; i <= b - 1; i++)`, both iterate `b - a` times.
 The loop range is `[a...b-1]`.
     - `for (i = a; i > b; i--)` is equivalent to `for(i = a; i >= b + 1; i--)`, both iterate `a - b` times.
 The loop range is `[b+1...a]`.
 - There is a lot to talk about how the loop control variables could be updated.
-    - **Idempotent Loops**: Some loops can run multiple times with no state change (idempotent behavior).
     - **Order-sensitive Loops**: Some loops depend on iteration order (stateful accumulations), e.g., DP, prefix sums.
     - **Order-agnostic Loops**: Some loops don’t depend on iteration order (map-reduce style parallel loops), e.g., summing independent values.
     - **Iteration direction**: Typically when traversing a list/array, iterating from left to right and right to left are equivalent(may requires some conversion on how we initialize and update the loop control variables).
 Sometimes one direction would be easier than the other and for some algorithms only one of the directions work.